microsoft/PowerToys/README.md

 **Color Picker:**
 - Fixed bug where it would launch via false positive keystrokes

-**Dev quality of life improvements:**
-- Current warning count reduced from 89 to 15 in 0.20.1
-- StyleCop enabled E2E
-- FxCop starting to be added in E2E

 **Accessability:**
 - Settings, PT Run and KBM undergoing improvements

 **Localization:**
 - Pipeline is now setup and will be doing a full E2E pass on all utilities shortly.

+**Dev quality of life improvements:**
+- Continued warning count reduction.
+This release ~80 removed
+- StyleCop enabled E2E
+- FxCop starting to be added in E2E

+### What is being planned for 0.22

 For [0.22](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+project%3Amicrosoft%2FPowerToys%2F8), we are proactively working on:

 - Stability
+- Localization
 - Improve interactions with elevated windows and keeping most of the PT utilities non-elevated so we still have a 'shell' like experience
-- Localization
-- OOBE
+- OOBE work

 ### PowerToys roadmap